Skip to Main Content

 ** An abstract is simply a short summary or description of the contents of a source.
 An abstract is typically found at the beginning of a journal article or on its own in a database index.

-Regis Online students have access to Smarthinking, which is a link within Moodle.
-Within Smarthinking is a section called Study Aids which contains a chapter on Annotated Bibliographies.
+Regis Online students have access to Brainfuse, which is a link within Moodle.
+Work with a tutor in a live session, or submit your annotated bibliography for review.

 For more information...